aws-powertools/powertools-lambda-python/docs/utilities/jmespath_functions.md

 * Deserialize JSON from JSON strings, base64, and compressed data
 * Use JMESPath to extract and combine data recursively
+* Provides commonly used JMESPath expression with popular event sources

 ## Getting started